yk519/tc-shear-intensity-weakening/README.md

 The observational data used in the manuscript are publicly available from IBTrACS and SHIPS.
 The WRF model is publicly available from the WRF model repository.

-This repository does not contain the full raw WRF output files because of their large size.
-Processed WRF diagnostics are provided in `data_processed/`.
-Access to the full raw WRF output can be requested from the corresponding author and shared through institutional file transfer or another suitable data-transfer method.

 ## License

 Code in this repository is provided under the MIT License.